Frequently Asked Questions

 - Which The Spice Hunter products contain gluten?

 Our spices and spice blends do not contain gluten.
-Our Organic Dip & Seasoning Mixes are certified gluten-free by the Gluten Intolerance Group; some of our Quick & All Natural Soup products do contain gluten, while others are certified gluten-free.
+Our Organic Dip & Seasoning Mixes are certified gluten-free by the Gluten Intolerance Group.
 See below for details.

 Spice Hunter Products Which Are Certified Gluten-Free